Philip Morton Shand: Career

 A series of articles under the title Scenario for a Human Drama, in Architectural Review of 1934–5, was Shand's attempt to document and place the contemporary architecture in Europe.
 In seven parts it set out ideas on the evolution of Continental modernism.

 Shand was sued for bankruptcy in March 1933, with the court case taking place in August that year.
-That same year, however, with Geoffrey Boumphrey, he founded a company Finmar to import Aalto's furniture into the UK, for the purposes of which he set up an exhibition of Aalto's furniture and experimental wood reliefs at the Fortnum & Mason department store in London.
+That same year, however, with Geoffrey Boumphrey (a fellow member of the Design and Industries Association), he founded a company Finmar to import Aalto's furniture into the UK, for the purposes of which he set up an exhibition of Aalto's furniture and experimental wood reliefs at the Fortnum & Mason department store in London.
 In 1935 he visited Finland with Jack Pritchard and Graham Reid and saw Aalto's Paimio Sanatorium and the Artek furniture factory which made the furniture sold in the UK by Finmar.
 Shand retained a friendship with Aalto, and as Aalto spoke little English until the 1940s, they conversed and corresponded in German.
 Aalto would later tell his biographer, Göran Schildt, that due to his military background and faultless German, Shand had acted as a British spy behind German lines during the war, though Shand himself never made such a claim elsewhere.
 On Aalto being awarded the Royal Institute of British Architects Gold Medal in 1957, Shand wrote him to offer his congratulations, and Aalto wrote back saying of himself and Shand that "We are the last surviving soldiers of the Salvation Army".
 On his trip to the UK, Aalto visited Shand in Cambridge, where he spent his retirement.

 Despite his early enthusiasm for modernism in design and architecture, by the late 1950s he was far more critical towards the results of modern architecture, writing that:

 Shand demonstrated his knowledge of food and wine in articles and books published during the 1920s.
 He set out his viewpoint at the beginning of the 300-page A Book of Food (1927): "This is frankly a book of prejudices, for all food is a question of likes and dislikes.
 One may be tolerant about religion, politics, and a hundred and one other things, but not about the food that one eats."